vtrlx/lgi/docs/gtk.md

        print(p[PersonColumn.NAME], p[PersonColumn.AGE])
     end

-Note that `append` and `insert` methods are overridden and accept additional parameter containing table with column/value pairs, so creation section of previous example can be simplified to:
+Note that the `append` and `insert` methods are overridden to accept an additional parameter containing a table with column/value pairs, so the creation section of previous example can be simplified to:

     local person = store:append {
        [PersonColumn.NAME] = "John Doe",